 Phenomenological and humanistic approaches

-INTRODUCTION
+Introduction

-In the last two chapters we looked at a range of psychodynamic theories, all of which are related, either directly or indirectly, to Freudian psychoanalysis.
-This chapter is concerned with some approaches which differ quite substantially from those already described.
-These approaches are often defined as phenomenological or humanistic, two terms which in fact mean slightly different things.
-The word phenomenology refers to the way in which each person experiences reality, while the word humanism is meant to denote an attitude towards people.
-The attitude enshrined in humanism is essentially positive: it identifies and upholds the basic goodness of each individual, while at the same time recognising the adverse circumstances which may obscure these qualities at various stages throughout life.
-This is in sharp contrast to the theory of personality described by Freud, a description which stresses drives, instincts, impulses and urges as motivating factors in human behaviour.
-In Freudian terms, people are governed by powerful forces originating in the unconscious, and it is these forces which compel them to act in certain ways.
+The attitude enshrined in humanism is essentially positive: it identifies and upholds the basic goodness of each individual, while at the same time recognising the adverse circumstances that may obscure these qualities at various stages throughout life.
+This is in sharp contrast to the theory of personality described by Freud, which stresses drives, instincts, impulses and urges as motivating factors in human behaviour.
+In Freudian terms, people are governed by powerful forces originating in the unconscious, and it is those forces which compel them to act in certain ways.

-Both Adler and Jung moved away from this deterministic position, and in doing so highlighted other aspects of experience they felt could explain human development and behaviour.
+Both Adler and Jung moved away from this deterministic position and, in doing so, highlighted other aspects of experience they felt could explain human development and behaviour.
 In Jung's paradigm, however, unconscious forces are still very much in evidence, although his overall view of people is more extensive, with a focus on adult dilemmas not found in Freudian theory.

-The work of the ego psychologists indicates another, fairly radical, shift of emphasis, with their focus on thinking and other cognitive processes they believed to be present at an early stage of life.
+The work of the ego psychologists indicates another fairly radical shift of emphasis, with their focus on thinking and other cognitive processes they believed to be present at an early stage of life.

-In this and the next chapter we shall discuss those models of counselling which have been directly influenced by phenomenology and humanism, and we shall also consider the concepts and skills integral to each theoretical approach.
-The following are the theories and counselling models to be dealt with in this chapter:
+In this and the next unit we shall discuss those models of counselling which have been directly influenced by phenomenology and humanism; we shall also consider the concepts and skills integral to each theoretical approach.
+The following theories and counselling models are dealt with in this unit:

 - Rogers and the person-centred approach

 - Maslow and humanism

 - the existential approach.